ggrittz/biotropica_treeferns-epiphytes/README.md

 # biotropica_treeferns-epiphytes
 Replication codes and data for "The neglected epiphytism: accidental epiphytes dominate diversity on tree ferns in the subtropical Atlantic rainforest."
-Working paper.
+Biotropica.

 @epiphytes_script.R includes all analysis performed.